 The nutrients that decay-causing bacteria need come from the person’s diet.
 When infants are put to bed with a bottle that contains anything but plain water, their teeth have prolonged contact with the formula, milk, or juice, which increases the likelihood of decay.
 Large amounts of sugar in the diet also provide food for the bacteria.

-Gum recession also makes cavities more likely to develop because it can expose the roots of teeth.
+Gum recession Gum Recession Gum recession is the loss of tissue at the gumline with exposure of the root of the tooth.
+Recession usually occurs in thin, delicate gum tissue or in response to overaggressive toothbrushing... read more also makes cavities more likely to develop because it can expose the roots of teeth, which are not protected by an outer enamel layer.
 Then bacteria can access the inner layers of the tooth more easily.
-Gum recession makes older people prone to root cavities.
+Gum recession and a reduction in salivary flow make older people prone to root cavities.

 Decay in the enamel progresses slowly.
 After penetrating into the second layer of the tooth—the somewhat softer, less resistant dentin—decay spreads more rapidly and moves toward the pulp, the innermost part of the tooth, which contains the nerves and blood supply.
 Although a cavity may take 2 or 3 years to penetrate the enamel, it can travel from the dentin to the pulp—a much greater distance—in as little as a year.
 Thus, root decay that starts in the dentin can destroy a lot of tooth structure in a short time.

 The illustration on the left shows a tooth with no cavities.
 The illustration on the right shows a tooth with the three types of cavities.